 NEW YORK, NY

-The International Coalition of Sites of Conscience is pleased to announce that it will be piloting a four-day workweek from December 1, 2021 through June 30, 2022.
+After a six month pilot period, the International Coalition of Sites of Conscience is pleased to announce that it will institute a four-day workweek beginning June 30, 2022.

 “We want our team to feel energized by and supported through the meaningful work that we do here at Sites of Conscience,” explains Executive Director Elizabeth Silkes.
 “Burnout is real and we want to do all we can to avoid it.
 By making 3-day weekends the norm, we will have more time to take care of personal matters, including self-care, outside of work hours.”